Thailand 10-day Jungle Meditation Retreat

 Khlong Saeng Wildlife Sanctuary is a remote, beautiful lake in the interior of Southern Thailand.
 Located on the edge of Khao Sok National Park, the lake is hidden among towering limestone karst formations.
 The prehistoric jungle is part of a wildlife sanctuary that is home to gibbon apes, langur monkeys, giant hornbills, serpent eagles and many other rare birds and animals.
 There are however, almost no mosquitoes and no black flies.

-Accommodation is in private or shared, comfortable floating bamboo jungalows/kutis, with one or two double beds.
+Accommodation is in a private, comfortable floating bamboo jungalow/kuti, with one or two double beds.
 Linens, blankets and towels are provided.

-Shared rooms are spacious with two 5' wide beds and a balcony.
-Bungalow priority is based on registraiton dates.
+Shared rooms are spacious with two 5' wide beds and front balcony .
+Bungalow priority is based on registration dates.

 The food is delicious and nutritious with wonderful fresh fruits and vegetables from the jungle and local markets, and fresh fish from the lake.
 Meals will be mainly vegetarian with fish and occasionally, chicken.